Air Quality Sensing

-Air pollution has been an issue since the first smokestacks went up at the outset of the industrial revolution in the UK.
+Air pollution has been an issue since the first smokestacks went up at the outset of The Industrial Revolution in the UK.
 While there are natural causes, such as wildfires and volcano eruptions, most of the air pollution today comes from human activities.
 The increased level of pollutants in the air has long-term effects on both human health and nature.
 Particles such as sulphur dioxide and nitrogen oxide create acid rain and attribute to climate change.
 Breathing in pollutants also leads to long-term health effects such as heart disease, lung cancer and other respiratory diseases, with Public Health England estimating that up to 36,000 deaths a year are attributed to air pollution in England alone.

 The main source of air pollution in South Gloucestershire is road traffic.
-South Gloucestershire Council wants to understand the effects of traffic further on the local air quality so that they can design policies that have the most impact on combatting air pollution without compromising the economy of the region.
+South Gloucestershire Council wants to further understand the effects of traffic on the local air quality so that they can design policies that have the most impact on combatting air pollution, without compromising the economy of the region.
 Air quality is affected by several factors relating to traffic:

 - Whether the traffic is flowing or standing.

-- Traffic composition – the ratio of old to new vehicles, types of fuel and engine start/stop technology prevalence.
+- Traffic composition – the ratio of old to new vehicles, types of fuel, and engine start/stop technology prevalence.